Writing

 Dolores was transfixed.
 A religious fervour crackled in the air of the mouldy hall.
 She leaned forward in her seat, hands poised to clap.
 Elegant hands with a fresh manicure that she noticed even if others didn’t.

-Beneath a golden banner bearing the words ‘Libra Coin,’ a stocky man with a shaven head strutted on stage.
+Beneath a golden banner bearing the words ‘Libre Coin,’ the stocky man with the shaven head strutted on stage.
 He wore a dark suit with sharp lines.
 His cufflinks sparkled in the spotlight, and his teeth matched his shirt.

-‘Do you want to be rich?’ he appealed in pleasing Creole, sweeping a hand around the audience.
+All Creole speakers here: squatting on the lowermost step of Cuba’s equal society.
+‘Do you want to be rich?’ he appealed in pleasing Creole, sweeping a hand around the audience like a shaman.

 Nobody was in any doubt.
 The hall resounded with the reply: ‘Wi!
 Wi!’
 ‘Yes!’

-The path to riches was an easy one, the man assured them in a calmer tone.
-He was living testament to that with the rock of a Rolex that flashed when he twitched a starched cuff, and his fine-soled Louis Vuitton loafers that slapped the wooden boards.
-His grin was all they needed to embark on the journey to riches with him—if only he would take them with him.
+The path to riches is an easy one, the man assured them, angling his microphone like a pop star.
+The living testament—he wore a rock of a Rolex that flashed when he twitched a starched cuff, and fine-soled Louis Vuitton loafers that slapped the wooden boards.
+His grin was all they needed to embark on the journey to riches with him—if only he would take them.
 A villa with a swimming pool and working air-conditioner.
 A Japanese car.
-Dolores made an effort to tramp her feet in rhythm with the others, in her slingback heels.
+Dolores wondered if the Rolex was fake.
+She made an effort to tramp her feet in rhythm with the others, in her slingback heels.
 She tried out the dream as she looked around, breathing the stale sweat and seeing the worn-out clothes of her fellow disciples.
 In modern Cuba it was possible to be rich like the Western tourists who gathered like paradise birds in the Hotel Nacional for cocktails.
 Her armpits were damp—the air-conditioning asthmatic, barely reaching the back of the hall where she sat.
 She wriggled in the hard wooden seat.
 Her bottom tingled.

 ‘I have a secret I’m going to share with all of you here today.’

-The man raised a finger in the air.
+The man raised a finger for attention.
 ‘Just for today, and just for the people in this hall.
 I have negotiated a special price.
 Our complete education package.
-You buy this and you will get 50 Libra Coins in the package.
+You buy this and you will get 50 Libre Coins in the package.
 Those coins can be worth thousands of dollars in only three months.’
 Dolores jerked her head to see who gasped.
 ‘And what will I ask you for this package?’

 The man on stage folded his arms, pursed his lips and shook his head.
 ‘Not a thousand dollars.’